KhalfaniW/Support-and-Ressitance-Boxes-/README.md

 From these ranges I apply some tests to see if they are in my strategy.
 If they pass all the tests I draw them expilicitly.
-In Metatrader if two objects overlap they become invisble at the intersections, to combat this I made changed the color of the newer box
+In Metatrader if two objects overlap they become invisble at the intersections, to combat this I changed the color of the newer box

 The puple line on the y axis in this image is the line of death.The purple line moves wtih time as new prices are graphed.
 After enough time passes and the purple line reaches a box then it will be deleted.